 What Is a Narcissist?

-Ultimately, a narcissist is someone who manipulates others for their own gain with no consideration of the impact their actions have on the other person.
+Ultimately, a narcissist is someone who manipulates others for their gain with no consideration of the impact their actions have on the other person.
 It’s the very definition of being selfish.

 Narcissists believe they are blameless and that the world is at fault.
 They are, after all, perfect.

-If you are well-balanced, you have enough empathy to cancel out the narcissist tendencies you may have had.
+If you are well-balanced, you have enough empathy to cancel out the narcissistic tendencies you may have had.
 However, if you move further away from the empathy side of the scale, you start dipping into narcissism.

-But don’t worry, if you are reading this guide with the genuine desire to change your narcissistic ways, then you aren’t an all-in narcissist or psychopath… because they can’t even consider they may be less than perfect.
+But don’t worry, if you are reading this guide with the genuine desire to change your narcissistic ways; then you aren’t an all-in narcissist or psychopath… because they can’t even consider they may be less than perfect.

 Inborn Narcissist Characteristics

-Some narcissist characteristics seem to be genetic, or you may merely be born with a predisposition toward certain behavior, which is then aggravated by your experiences during childhood and as an adult.
+Some narcissist characteristics seem to be genetic, or you may merely be born with a predisposition toward specific behavior, which is then aggravated by your experiences during childhood and as an adult.
 Inborn narcissist traits include:

 These behavior traits may be present in someone who isn’t a narcissist, but they do increase the likelihood that, with the right (or wrong) stimulation, you may become a narcissist.